Congrats on your ISOs and welcome to the “Needs to calculate AMT” club

 |Hold indefinitely||Not taxed until you sell||Yes, the bargain element in the year of the purchase|

 Note: Calculating AMT adjustments can be a complicated process, and paying AMT isn’t always a bad thing.
 We recommend working with a tax professional who can help you build an integrated tax plan that accounts for future expected earnings as well as the more complex filings that can come along with those earnings.
-Get in touch and we can help you out.

 How do I know what type of stock I have?